 - Assessment Plans

-The Council for Learning Outcomes Assessment (C-LOA) has provide a template to be used to outline the assessment plans for the programs.
-Download the template here.
-Assessment Plans should include the learning goals and objectives, the learning experiences and strategies that students will engage in to meet the learning objectives, the assessment methods or strategies, the processes to analyze the assessment information, and the decisions that will be made at the end of the assessment.
+The Council for Learning Outcomes Assessment (C-LOA) has provided a template to be used to outline the assessment plans for the programs, which you can download here.
+Assessment plans should include the learning goals and objectives, the learning experiences and strategies that students will engage in to meet the learning objectives, the assessment methods or strategies, the processes to analyze the assessment information, and the decisions that will be made at the end of the assessment.

 Curriculum maps are often used to help organize the assessment plans.
 Curriculum maps allow for the faculty to connect the learning goals with the required courses and activities for all students.